cocos/cocos-docs/en/advanced-topics/engine-customization.md

 ### 2.3 Build from Source

 Next, you can start working on updating code for Cocos2d-x-lite.
-If you want to use source code in your built project you can just choose `default` template in **Build** panel and compile from the source, no extra command line work needed.
+If you want to use source code in your built project you can just choose `default` or `link` template in **Build** panel and compile from the source, no extra command line work needed.

 ### 2.4 Build binary library and simulator

-- If you want to use a `binary` template to build and compile native project (it's much faster since C++ code are already compiled), you'll need to run these commands:
+- If you want to use a `binary` template to build and compile native project (it's much faster since Cocos2d-x code are already compiled), you'll need to run these commands:

 ```bash
 # use cocos console to generate prebuilt binary libs